the-fool/thomasruble.com/site/content/blog/dotnet-postgres-docker.md

 CMD /entrypoint.sh
 ```

 Each of these are very similar & straight forward.
-They each allude to an `entrypoint.sh` script, which will get run by default when the container starts.
+After specifying a base image, most of their steps have to do with `entrypoint.sh` script, which will get run by default when the container starts.
+We need to provide this shell script.

 ### Write the startup scripts